pysal/segregation/README.md

 ## Getting started

-All input data for this module rely on [pandas](https://github.com/pandas-dev/pandas) DataFrames for the non-spatial measures and [geopandas](https://github.com/geopandas/geopandas) DataFrames for spatial ones.
+All input data for this module rely on [pandas](https://github.com/pandas-dev/pandas) DataFrames for the aspatial measures and [geopandas](https://github.com/geopandas/geopandas) DataFrames for spatial ones.
 In a nutshell, the user needs to pass the pandas DataFrame as its first argument and then two string that represent the variable name of population frequency of the group of interest (variable <tt>group_pop_var</tt>) and the total population of the unit (variable <tt>total_pop_var</tt>).

 So, for example, if a user would want to fit a dissimilarity index (D) to a DataFrame called <tt>df</tt> to a specific group with frequency <tt>freq</tt> with each total population <tt>population</tt>, a usual call would be something like this: